TykTechnologies/tyk-charts/tyk-gateway/README.md

 4. **Set redis connection details in values.yaml file:**

-    In values.yaml file, set `redis.addr` and `redis.pass` with redis connection string and password respectively.
+    In values.yaml file, set `global.redis.addr` and `global.redis.pass` with redis connection string and password respectively.

     Alternatively, you can set connection details during installation using `--set` flag.